-project "Project for knowledge and experience Students as of the year 2022" organized by the Management Association (TMA) by contributing students in the name of Regional Container Lines Public Company Limited, amounting to Baht
+Mr. Sumate Tanthuwanit has supported project "Project for knowledge and experience development in Business Administration for Students as of the year 2022" organized by the Yuthasan Na Nakorn Foundation for the Thailand Management Association (TMA) by contributing money to support the activities related to business management for potential development of the students in the name of Regional Container Lines Public Company Limited, amounting to Baht 50,000 on May 1, 2022.